NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

     Alternately, if you have the [.NET Core SDK](https://www.microsoft.com/net/download/) installed, you can use the `dotnet` CLI.

-1. [Register for a free account on nuget.org](https://www.nuget.org/users/account/LogOn?returnUrl=%2F) if you don't have one already.
-Creating a new account sends a confirmation email.
-You must confirm the account before you can upload a package.
+1. [Use your Microsoft account to sign in to nuget.org](https://www.nuget.org/users/account/LogOn).
+If you don't have a Microsoft account already, you can [create](https://signup.live.com/) one.
+Please accept the permissions to be given to the NuGet.org application.
+You will then be redirected to nuget.org, and asked to register a username.
+Once you specify the username in the input box, click on the Register button.

 ## Create a class library project